fasrc/doc-fun/docs/examples/advanced.md

 This page demonstrates sophisticated usage patterns, automation, and integration examples for doc-generator.

+!!! warning "Example Plugins Notice"
+    Some examples in this guide reference **DatasetRecommender** and **WorkflowRecommender** plugins.
+These are **conceptual examples (TBD)** for illustration purposes and are not currently implemented.

 ## 🔄 Batch Processing

 ### Processing Multiple Topics